glycerine/rpc25519/README.md

 [greenpack encoding](https://pkg.go.dev/github.com/glycerine/greenpack2)
 rather than gob encoding, to provide a self-describing, evolvable serialization format.
-Greenpack allows fields to be added or deprecated over time and that is multi-language compatible.
+Greenpack allows fields to be added or deprecated over time and is multi-language compatible.
 Then we simply re-used that package's client-facing code layer, and wired it into/on top of our native []byte slice `Message` transport infrastructure.
 (The LICENSE file reflects this code re-use.)